nicolasguasca1/batch_send_script/README.md

 The latest script ran was `python3 send_emails_all.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/AS_Sep_Oct  --csv_file_path TO_EXPORT_SEP_OCT.csv`

-->It sent a folder with both Spotify + Tiktok reports and two files with the rows above 1k for Spo and rows above 10k for tiktok.
+->It sends a folder with both Spotify + Tiktok reports and two files with the rows above 1k for Spo and rows above 10k for tiktok.
 It was sent to the customer and Support.

 Make a copy of the logged activity after running the script and save it under Logs folder with the convention existing already
 Stop sending emails to clients with 0 rows.
 There is already an additional script ruling these out.